Modernising Medical Microbiology Residency

 Through the project Dumitriu has been developed artworks, investigating the aesthetic and cultural implications of the scientific research and communicating the impact of new technologies in microbiology and how they will improve understanding, diagnosis, treatment and control of infections.
 It is becoming possible to sequence whole bacterial genomes, make comparisons and even see whether bacteria carry genes for drug resistance.
 Bacteria are the most diverse and successful life-forms on Earth and with this technology we can know them a little better.
 Since 2011 much of Dumitriu’s work has been focussed on this area.

 Projects in collaboration with Modernising Medical Microbiology

-Major projects in collaboration with Modernising Medical Microbiology include The MRSA Quilt, The Romantic Disease, The Hypersymbiont Enhancement Salon, The Hypersymbiont Dress, The Sequence Project, “Don’t Try This At Home”, Spindle, and Superbugs: The Fight For Our Lives at The Science Museum.
+Major projects in collaboration with Modernising Medical Microbiology include The MRSA Quilt, The Romantic Disease, The Hypersymbiont Enhancement Salon, The Hypersymbiont Dress, The Sequence Project, “Don’t Try This At Home“, Spindle, Superbugs: The Fight For Our Lives at The Science Museum and Susceptible.